Bellingham Power Choice

 All new National Grid and Eversource Basic Service electricity customers in Bellingham will be automatically enrolled in Bellingham Power Choice unless they choose not to participate, or opt out.

 - If you participate: Your electric utility (National Grid or Eversource) will continue to deliver your electricity, fix power outages, and bill you, but they will no longer be your electricity supplier.
 Instead, Bellingham will choose your electricity supplier.
-Bellingham currently has a 12-month contract with Agera Energy for 11.50 ¢/kWh.
+Bellingham’s current contract with Agera Energy will end in December, and Direct Energy will be the new electricity supplier for Bellingham Power Choice.
 Your utility electric bill will show this as your electricity supply rate.
 Delivery charges will be unaffected by this program.

 - If you do not participate: Your electric utility will remain your electricity supplier.
 This is known as Basic Service.